architdatar/ml_uncertainty/docs/contributing.md

 ## Non-Linear Regression

-1. Add capabilities for regularization:Use scipy.optimize.minimize function to optimize and build the loss function as shown in ParametricModelInference.
+1. Add capabilities for regularization: Use scipy.optimize.minimize function to optimize and build the loss function as shown in ParametricModelInference.
 2. Enable non-explicit constrained optimization: Use scipy.optimize.minimize to optimize - Create loss function as in ParametricModelInference class.
 3. Accurate degree of freedom calculations for non-linear models: Currently, the model degrees of freedom are computed by considering the number of model parameters.
 But for true non-linear functions, these should be computed as shown in Hastie et al, [Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/) Pg 233.
 4. For L2 regularization for non-linear models, see Eq.
 7.34 on Pg 233 of Hastie et al, [Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/).